 However, this may all change now that the pink Blackberry has been launched in the UK.
 If a woman's accoutrements are her calling card, then surely the pink Blackberry will become a lifestyle item for the religous woman allowing her to retain her modest femininity while telling the world that she too, is a very important person with a very busy schedule.

-, icing on the birthday cake.
+Pink used to be an innocent colour: Barbie dolls, bridesmaids dresses, icing on the birthday cake.
 Our pinky was for pretending to be posh while holding a cup of tea and we had no idea that a pinko was a communist sympathiser.

-for cancer research.
+How things have changed: now teenage girls around me are fully aware that the pink collar lapel is for breast cancer.
+Young mothers are dying around them, and many of these teenage girls are involved in charitable efforts to raise mone for cancer research.
 They also know that lesbians have politicised the color pink, and that the pink pound refers to the disposable income of gay people.
 So, who is the pink Blackberry really for - drag queens, soccer moms or lipstick lesbians?

 Gay issues now have a prominent place on the social agenda.
 For example, Stonewall, a gay advocacy group recently put posters up all over the London underground railway, "Some people are gay.
 Get over it."
 When my children saw this they giggled, and then were embarrassed when they realised that I had also seen it.
 I am being forced to discuss these issues with my children at a relatively young age, long before they have had a chance to understand their own sexuality, let alone begin to understand how Judaism views homosexuality.